h2non/nar/README.md

 ```
 $ nar --help

 ```

 ### create

 Create a nar archive from an existent application

-### exec
+### run

 Run an application